XinnuoXu/CorrFA_for_Summarizaion/README.md

 * `./Data/AMT_data/` Content weights highlighted by human judges using the Amazon Mechanical Turk platform.
 * `./Data/full_cases/` Documents, generated summaries by model `TConvS2S`, `PtGen`, `BertSumAbs` and gold summaries of the full XSum test set.

 After fixing some minor problems, the experiment results are updated as below.
+The conclusion made in the paper is not changed.

 Lower half of Table 2 in paper is updated as:
 |  Model   | Corr-F | Corr-A |